schliepk/UMM_CSCI_4453_Lab_4/README.md

 ## Back to the tables from Lab 3

 We return to modifying the tables we made in lab 3.
 Keeping in mind what you now know about data normalization and anomalies, redesign the `poorDesign` table by splitting it into multiple tables without redundancy.
+Preface all your table names with `PD_` so know which ones to look at.

 ## Level Two and beyond (`ORDER BY`)